bluenviron/gomavlib/README.md

 ## Features

 * Decodes and encodes Mavlink v2.0 and v1.0.
 Supports checksums, empty-byte truncation (v2.0), signatures (v2.0), message extensions (v2.0)
 * Dialect is optional, the library can work a standard dialect, a custom dialect or no dialect at all.
 Standard dialects are provided in directory `dialects/`, with no need for generation.
-A Dialect generator is provided anyway.
+A dialect generator is provided anyway.
 * Provides a high-level node with ability to communicate with multiple endpoints in parallel:
   * serial
   * UDP (server, client or broadcast mode)